 This definition provides the essence of the subject.
-But, that’s just the beginning to a long journey being undertaken by the entrepreneur!
+But, that’s just the beginning of a long journey undertaken by the entrepreneur!

 In order to begin that process, the entrepreneur must know what the investors will request and the reasons they are requesting it.
 This article is part of a series that will examine these issues.
 We will begin by discussing the general types of information.

 Investor Pitch Documents

 Investors will be qualifying the entrepreneur and their startup from the initial point of interaction.
 As a result, the entrepreneur who will be seeking investment should have a prepared cocktail party “one-liner”, an elevator pitch and executive summary available as soon as they realize outside funding will be sought.
 Presentation materials the entrepreneur should develop include their pitch deck and their business canvas or business plan.

 Investors will check the validity of the company by confirming all government filings, such as Articles of Organization / Incorporation, Applications for Employer Identification Numbers, Authorizations to Operate, Assumed Names Requests and Annual Reports have been filed.
 Startup documents such as Founders and Operating Agreements, Subscription, Shareholders Rights and Convertible Note Purchase Agreements, if applicable, may also be requested.
 Finally, it is typical for the investor to request various stakeholder tables such as Tables of Shareholders, Option Holders, Warrant Holders, and Debt Holders as well as relevant contact information.